normai/QueryPony/README.md

 ## Quickstart

-Aloha, folks, it goes like follows.
+Aloha folks, it goes like follows.

 [Download](http://downtown.trilo.de/svn/queryponydev/downloads/) the executable and start it.